innerfunction/Q-android/README.md

 This library brings the concept of [JS Promises](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise#Constructor) to Android and it's similar to the [DeferredObject in jQuery](http://api.jquery.com/category/deferred-object/) and the [Android Deferred Object](https://github.com/CodeAndMagic/android-deferred-object).

-A Defered is a chainable utility object which can resgister multiple callbacks into callbacks queues, invoque callbacks queues, and relay the success or failure statete of any aysnc or async function.
+A Defered is a chainable utility object which can register multiple callbacks into callbacks queues, invoque callbacks queues, and relay the success or failure statete of any aysnc or async function.

-Defered allow to run asynchronous functions with callbacks preventing other code from interfering with the progress or status of its internal request.
+Defered allow to run pieces of code preventing other code from interfering with the progress or status of its internal request.
 You can define callback chains using the *then* and *error* methods and have access to actual *resolve* and  *reject* (and *Defered.all*) methods which is useful to resolve Promises.

 ## Usage